NikhilJha42/Infrastructure_as_code/documentation/AWS_Ansible.md

 > 13. Check if it works with `sudo ansible-playbook tests.yml --ask-vault-pass`.

-> 14. In hosts, add the following lines (replace the relevant information like ips/keys):
+> 14. In hosts, add the following lines (later you will need to replace the relevant information for ips/keys):
 ```
 [local]
 localhost ansible_python_interpreter=/usr/local/bin/python3